humdrum-tools/humdrum-documentation/guide/ch03/index.md

 1109:{4g##  1731:16g##  3002:16f##
 ```

-\-- meaning that double sharps were found in lines 1109, 1731, and 3002
+&mdash; meaning that double sharps were found in lines 1109, 1731, and 3002
 in the file `melody.krn`.